Daniel-Chin/Python_Lib/readme.md

     2. Multi-line code continuation is implemented!

 ## count.py
 For counting votes and ranking the counts.
+Oh!
+I guess `from collections import Counter` does the same for you!
+Although my thing is still more console friendly.

 ## dict_shape.py
 Compare the shape of two dicts.